 Additionally, the UE may maintain one counter for "SIM/USIM considered invalid for non-GPRS services" events and one counter for "SIM/USIM considered invalid for GPRS services" events (see 3GPP TS 24.008 [13]).

+The UE supporting S&F satellite operation shall maintain a list of PLMN-specific S&F satellite operation attempt counters.
+The maximum number of possible entries in the list is implementation dependent.